rkrx/php-streams/README.md

 Every IoC-aware component should only depend on interfaces, which provide the required functionality.

 A logger for example only need to depend on a OutputStream.
-The logger do not need to open or close the stream, nor does it need to know about the stream-size or the current cursor-position.
+The logger do not need to know about the stream-size or the current cursor-position.
 A logger should not be aware of log-file-rotation or disk-space-monitoring.
 This should be a concern of an outer component.
 So the logger could write to any writable stream without having a clue, what kind of stream this actually is.

 Charsets and data-types